PASSOVER AND THE CRUCIFIXION

 Matthew, Mark and Luke have Jesus seemingly eating the Passover the evening before His trial and crucifixion.
 John shows the Passover as not yet having been eaten at the time of Jesus’ trial.
 The eating of the Passover meal is seen as occurring subsequent to the trial and by implication, subsequent to the crucifixion.

-However, we see Paul picturing Christ as the Passover lamb.
+As already noted, we see Paul picturing Jesus as the Passover lamb and thus appearing to write from the same perspective that John did.
 Paul’s letters appear to have been written many years before John’s Gospel was written.
-The association between Christ and the Passover lamb is evident before the writings of John.
+The association between Jesus and the Passover lamb is evident before the writings of John.
 So it is unlikely John forced this perspective into his account of the crucifixion.
-So why is there this apparent discrepancy between the synoptic Gospels and what John wrote regarding at what point the Passover was eaten the day Christ was crucified?
+So why is there this apparent discrepancy between the synoptic Gospels and what John wrote regarding at what point the Passover was eaten?

 All four Gospels show Jesus to have been crucified on the preparation day.
 The preparation day was the daytime part of the 14th.
 It was the daytime part of Passover day.
 The 15th of the month would start the Feast of Unleavened Bread which was a special High Day Sabbath.
 Jesus died shortly before the beginning of the High Day Sabbath, the first day of the Feast of Unleavened Bread.

 Matthew 27:62-64: The next day, the one after Preparation Day, the chief priests and the Pharisees went to Pilate.
 "Sir," they said, "we remember that while he was still alive that deceiver said, `After three days I will rise again.'
 So give the order for the tomb to be made secure until the third day.